Foldex/r2mod_cli/README.md

 #### Alias

-Flatpak bin exports in `/var/lib/flatpak/exports/bin` or `~/.local/share/flatpak/exports/bin` should allow you to run r2mod using `io.github.Foldex.r2mod`, provided those locations are in your `$PATH`
+Flatpak bin [exports](https://wiki.archlinux.org/title/Flatpak#Run_applications) should allow you to run r2mod using `io.github.Foldex.r2mod`.

 But you may wish to set up an alias for easier use.